 Step 4: Download the free guide book, which is included with your purchase.
 Use this book to help you easily plan your itinerary.

-Does the London Explorer Pass provide good value?
+Does the GO City London Explorer Pass provide good value?

 By visiting three London attractions, you could save over £37 in entrance fees with the 3-attraction pass.